-As media scrambled to find out who was the perpetrator and its motivation for opening fire on Youtube employees, the San Bruno Police moved quickly and revealed the suspect’s identity.
+Yesterday afternoon, a shooter entered the San Bruno YouTube headquarters and open fired on three individuals, leaving one in critical condition.
+As the media scrambled to find out who the perpetrator was and their motivations for opening fire on YouTube, the San Bruno Police quickly identified and revealed the suspect’s identity.

 — San Bruno Police (@SanBrunoPolice) April 4, 2018